-We first consider a CDMA network's zone with a radius of 10 Km, and a initial cell radius $R_c = 3$ Km.
-We observe (figure 4.2) that the number of mobiles handled by that zone linearly increases when the number of base stations increases ( $R_c$ decreases).
-We also observe that increase depends on the maximum transmitting power of the base stations: since the cell radius remains relatively high (about 1 km, the thermal Noise plays a role in the capacity (see expression 4.19).
+We first consider a CDMA network's zone with a radius of 10 km, and a initial cell radius $R_c = 3$ km.
+We observe (figure 4.2) that the number of mobiles handled by that zone linearly increases when the number of base stations increases (R_c decreases).
+We also observe that increase depends on the maximum transmitting power of the base stations: since the cell radius remains relatively high (about 1 km, the thermal noise plays a role in the capacity (see expression 4.20).

-Now, considering a CDMA network's zone with a radius of 3 Km, and a initial cell radius $R_c = 1$ Km, the mobiles number handled by that zone linearly increases when the number of base stations increases (figure 4.3).
+Now, considering a CDMA network's zone with a radius of 3 km, and an initial cell radius $R_c = 1$ km, the number of mobiles handled by that zone linearly increases when the number of base stations increases (figure 4.3).
 However, that increase does not depend on the maximum transmitting power of the base stations: the thermal noise is negligible.

-Figure 4.2: Capacity of a network's zone of radius 10 Km: Number of mobiles vs number of BS in that zone .
+Figure 4.2: Capacity of a network's zone of radius 10 km: Number of mobiles vs number of BS in that zone .